unrealwork/axibase-collector/job-completion-messages.md

-# COLLECTOR JOB COMPLETION MESSAGES
+# Monitoring

-Upon completion, Axibase Collector Job status messages are sent to ATSD so that job execution can be monitored using Rule Engine.
+Upon completion, Axibase Collector Job status messages are sent into ATSD so that job execution can be monitored using ATSD Rule Engine.

-Message sent by Axibase Collector contain the following fields:
+Messages sent by Axibase Collector contain the following fields:

 * Type: collector-job
 * Severity: NORMAL if ok, CRITICAL if failure